What Products Will Be Affected By Strike

 Stockpile Essential Supplies

 One of the most practical steps consumers can take to prepare for potential shortages caused by strikes is to stockpile essential supplies.
 This includes items such as non-perishable food, water, medications, and household goods.
-Creating a well-stocked emergency kit can help you weather periods of uncertainty and ensure that you have access to the necessities you need.
+Creating a well-stocked emergency kit can help you weather periods of uncertainty and check that you have access to the necessities you need.

 Diversify Your Shopping Sources